Yuanyuan4666/draft-yang-dhcp-extension/draft-yang-dhcp-extension.md

 ## Operational Protocol Sequence

 1. **DHCP Discover**: The client device broadcasts a DHCP Discover message.
-The Parameter Request List (PRL) includes either the newly allocated Option code (OPTION_LLM_META), signaling its intent to perceive upstream capability profiles.
+The Parameter Request List (PRL) includes the newly allocated Option code (OPTION_LLM_META), signaling its intent to perceive upstream capability profiles.
 2. **DHCP Offer**: The DHCP Server (hosted on the Master Device) replies with a DHCP Offer encapsulating the initial master device's LLM address and LLM configuration parameters in its extended option payload.
 3. **DHCP Request**: The client device selects the offer and transmits a DHCP Request to the DHCP server.
 4. **DHCP ACK**: The DHCP Server commits the allocation and sends a DHCP ACK message to the client, carrying the definitive master device's LLM address and LLM configuration parameters in its extended option payload.